syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

     table.ApplyStyle("CustomStyle3");

-    //Save the Word document to the MemoryStream. await document.SaveAsync(stream, FormatType.Docx);
+    //Save the Word document to the MemoryStream.
+    MemoryStream stream = new MemoryStream();
+    await document.SaveAsync(stream, FormatType.Docx);
     //Save the stream as Word file in local machine.
     Save(stream, "Sample.docx");
-    //Please refer the below link to save Word document in UWP platform
+    //Please refer to the following link to save the Word document in UWP platform
     //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 }
 {% endhighlight %}